kaymen99/DecentralAirbnb/README.md

 * Currently the only way to get the listed rantals is through getRentalList function, which is really inconvenient if a user want to filter rentals by owner, number of guests or price.
 So it's better to <b>create a subgraph API based on the emitted events</b> thus allowing quick access to the differnet requests.

-* Perfom contracts audit using known tools such as slither.
+* Perfom contracts audit using known tools such as echidna & slither.

 <p align="right">(<a href="#top">back to top</a>)</p>